 1. Scotland: West Highland Line

-Views from the West Highland Line are some of the most distinguishable in the world, and its bright red train cars are most well-known as the Hogwarts Express in the Harry Potter series.
+Views from West Highland Line Glasgow Oban And Fort Williammallaig are some of the most distinguishable in the world, and its bright red train cars are most well-known as the Hogwarts Express in the Harry Potter series.
 This five-and-a-half-hour trip from Glasgow to Mallaig gives you a clear view of Scotland’s moors, lochs, and castle ruins — it can’t help feeling a bit magical!

 2. Spain: El Transcantábrico Clásico

-Thousands of Christians make the pilgrimage to Santiago de Compostela every year.
-If you’re interested in Northern Spain’s breathtaking views, you can enjoy your own journey in luxury.
+Thousands of Christians make the pilgrimage to Things To Do In Santiago De Compostela every year.
+If you’re interested in Northern Spain’s breathtaking views, you can Eltrentranscantabrico.
 Spend up to a week exploring Spanish strongholds like the Guggenheim Museum and the Picos de Europa National Park.

 3. Germany: Rhine Valley Line